Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 2. Demographic data

+Demography is the scientific study of population statistics, including their size, structure, dispersal and development.
 Basic demographic data are an essential part of any epidemiological investigation as they form the baseline count of the total population being studied.
-Reliable denominators are necessary for the calculation of the various measures of disease frequency in epidemiological studies.
+Reliable denominators are necessary for the calculation of the various measures of disease frequency, including incidence and prevalence.

 The primary source of denominator data in the UK is derived from the national census which is carried out every 10 years.
-The last UK census was held in 2001 and the next one is scheduled for 2011.
+The last UK census was held in 2011 and the next one is scheduled for 2021.
 In addition to population counts by age and sex, the UK census also collects data on a number of socio-economic variables including ethnicity (since 1991), country of birth, accommodation, education, employment and long-term illness (since 1991).

-Issues in the use of census data
+Issues using census data

 3. Mortality Data